Derrick Evans (politician): Politics

 In 2016, Evans ran to represent the 19th district in the West Virginia House of Delegates.
 Initially Evans ran as a Democrat, but finished sixth in the primary.
-In the general election, Evans refiled to be on the ballot as a Libertarian; he was unable to win one the district's two seats.
-In 2020, Evans ran once again as a Republican advancing through the primary and winning a seat in the general.
+In the general election, Evans refiled to be on the ballot as a Libertarian; he was unable to win one of the district's two seats.
+In 2020, Evans ran once again as a Republican advancing through the primary and winning a seat in the general election.

 Evans was embroiled in controversy during his 2020 campaign stemming from his membership in a Facebook group chat in which homophobic and Islamophobic language was used.
 Fellow Delegate John Mandt, an alleged participant in the group chat, claimed that the messages attributed to him were fabricated but nonetheless announced his resignation.
-Evans not only confirmed his own participation in the group chat, but said that he stood by his comments calling Nihad Awad a "terrorist."
+Evans not only confirmed his own participation in the group chat, but said that he stood by his comments calling Nihad Awad a "terrorist".

-On January 6, 2023, Evans announced plans to run for Congress, challenging incumbent Rep. Carol Miller in the 2024 Republican primary.
+On December 25, 2023, Evans posted on X, formerly known as Twitter, a photo of a Christmas tree with ornaments of figures such as Joseph Biden, Kamala Harris, and Anthony Fauci with nooses on the figure's necks, along with a figure of Donald Trump who did not possess one.
+Evans later deleted the post after backlash from other commentators, stating that it was "[n]ot in good taste" and that it was not his tree or ornaments.

+After announcing plans for a run in January 2023, Evans challenged incumbent Congresswoman Carol Miller in the 2024 Republican primary.
+He used his involvement in the January 6 Capitol attack as a campaign selling point, but ultimately lost the primary to Miller.
+In November 2024, Evans announced his campaign for United States Senate, challenging incumbent Senator Shelley Moore Capito in the 2026 primary.
+He withdrew from the Senate race in June 2025, instead seeking to again challenge Miller in the 2026 Republican primary.